CZDG-Hot and Humid Climates

 5- Use solar radiation for heating

-6- reduce indoor air humedity
+6- reduce indoor air humidity

 7- Protect building from monsoon rain